ad-freiburg/elevant/README.md

     python3 link_benchmark_entities.py tagme.thresh02 tagme 0.2 -b kore50

 will create the file `evaluation-results/tagme/tagme.thresh02.kore50.jsonl`.
-The result file contains one article as json object per line.
-Each json object contains benchmark article information such as the article title, text, and ground truth labels, as well as the entity mentions produced by the specified linker. `<experiment_name>` is the name that will be displayed in the first column of the evaluation results table in the web app.
+The result file contains one article as JSON object per line.
+Each JSON object contains benchmark article information such as the article title, text, and ground truth labels, as well as the entity mentions produced by the specified linker. `<experiment_name>` is the name that will be displayed in the first column of the evaluation results table in the web app.

-See [Link Benchmark Articles](docs/link_benchmark_articles.md) for information on how you can use your existing linking result files, and instructions for how to link multiple benchmarks using multiple linkers with a single command.
+See [Link Benchmark Articles](docs/link_benchmark_articles.md) for information on how you can transform your existing linking result files into our format, and instructions for how to link multiple benchmarks using multiple linkers with a single command.

 ### Evaluate Linked Benchmark Articles